microsoft/vcpkg-docs/vcpkg/consume/classic-mode.md

 > [!WARNING]
 > Some features are not available in classic mode.

-vcpkg has two operation modes.
-This article describes how to install packages using classic mode, for most users we recommend using manifest mode instead.
+vcpkg has two operation modes, this article describes how to install packages using classic mode.
+For most users we recommend using manifest mode instead.

-In this mode, you use vcpkg as a command-line interface to install your dependencies in a global [installation tree](../users/buildsystems/manual-integration.md).
+In classic mode, you use vcpkg as a command-line interface to install your dependencies in a global [installation tree](../users/buildsystems/manual-integration.md).

 ## Pre-requisite: Create your project